cambridge-ceu/csd3/Python/Synapse.md

 files <- synapserutils::syncFromSynapse('syn51364943')
 ```

-We can also use tken,
+We can also use token,

 ```bash
   export token=$(cat /home/$USER/doc/ukb-ppp-download)